bensobkowiak/MixInfect2/README.md

 | `-m, --mixProp`              | numeric    | 0.9     | Proportion allele frequency at hSNPs to assign call in non-mixed strains                                                              |
 | `-t, --n_threads`            | integer    | 4       | Number of threads to use                                                                                                              |

+#### Output

+reconstructConstituents.R produces two output files and one optional output file:

+- _prefix_constituents.fasta_ - A FASTA file containing a concatenated SNP alignment for all non-mixed strains and estimated reconstructed sequences of the mixed samples.
+- _prefix_SNPindex.txt_ - A SNP index of the sites retained in the FASTA file, corresponding to their position in the reference strain as determined in the input VCF file.

+(optional if closestStrain = TRUE):

+- _prefix_closestStrainSummary.csv_ - A CSV file containing, for each mixed sample, the names and genetic distance to the closest non-mixed strain in the VCF file for both the major and minor constituent strains.

+## Citation

+Please cite the following paper if you use MixInfect2 for your analysis, [Sobkowiak et. al. 2024](https://www.biorxiv.org/content/10.1101/2024.04.26.591283v1).